dkvz/dkvz-blog-2025/README.md

 - [ ] Do I need "alt" on icons?
 - [ ] Does @custom-media really work without installing anything?
 - [ ] Added NuxtLoadingIndicator to the layout but no idea if it works or ruins the layout itself
+- [ ] Does the build process minify CSS?

 # Blog engine dkvz.eu - Revamp 2025 (Nuxt)